Borovnica32/CISCO-omrezje/README.md

 # Network Design

 Each router has a loopback interface and multiple VLANs configured.
-OSPF is used for routing between networks, and there is a redundant connection between the two routers.
+OSPF is used for routing between networks, and there is a redundant connection between the two routers, for security vlan interfaces have been set up as passive-interfaces to prevent rouge routers from being connected and astablishing a neighbouring connection.

-Switches do not use loopback interfaces.
+As mentioned before switches do not use loopback interfaces.
 Instead, they use the second IP address from VLAN 100, which is designated as the management VLAN.
 Trunk ports are configured on switches to allow VLAN traffic between different network segments.

 Currently, the network includes three VLANs: VLAN 10, VLAN 20 (R1 Only), and VLAN 100.
+  - VLAN 10 is used for connecting regular devices (PC, Laptops etc.)
+  - VLAN 20 (R1 only) is used for WI-FI conectivity (Mobile devices)
+  - VLAN 100 is used by managment, all administrative users are in this segment (IT)